albinhallden/AdventOfCode/README.md

 ## How to run all the fancy scripts

-Since most scripts are written in fancy ES6, use `babel-node`
+Since most scripts are written in fancy ES6, use `babel-node any-file.js`

 ## How to install babel node